Questions about Hollis Montessori School

 + May I bring my child with me when I visit?

 We request that parents visit without their children the first time (small infants are welcome).
 This will allow you to observe in our classrooms without the distraction of tending to your own child.
 Your child will have the opportunity to visit the school during the admissions process.
-We also host three Open House events over the course of the school year that children are welcome to attend.
+We also host Open House events over the course of the school year that children are welcome to attend.

 + Is previous Montessori experience required?